admindatahandbook/book/_book/index.md

 assessment test, which took the place of standardized testing of students of grades 3 to 8, and 11 in the subjects of math, English as a second language, and Spanish.
-In addition to supporting an ongoing randomized evaluation, this assessment offers an opportunity to measure learning loss for future decision-making and research studies.
+In addition to supporting an ongoing randomized evaluation, the assessment offers an opportunity to measure learning loss for future decision-making and research studies.
 It describes this period of support, the broader relationship, and lessons learned from working with state governments and administrative data.
-Note that the work to implement the assessment is still in progress as of November 2021, and the descriptions in this case study reflect the current state of an evolving situation.
+Note that the work to implement the assessment was still in progress as of November 2021, and the descriptions in this case study reflect the current state of an evolving situation.
 The project received support from the Innovations in Data and Experiments for Action Initiative